 I remember soon after Linda turned 50, we went to Italy.
 She wasn’t quite as responsive as before.
 Over the next couple of years, she was forgetting appointments and burning food.
 There was one time when she needed to pick up Katie from a dance session but she got completely lost and distressed, despite previously knowing the route.

-She was diagnosed with early onset Alzheimer’s over five years ago now.
+She was diagnosed with young onset Alzheimer’s over five years ago now.
 She was 53 at the time.
 The route to diagnosis was tortuous.
 Some medical professionals put it down as stress at first, which to me was a sign that they just didn’t appreciate that dementia could affect someone so young.

 However, it’s also the effect that dementia has had on the wider family that can be so distressing.
 With my daughter, Katie, I find that I have to be her mum and her dad.
 Katie misses having a mother figure and I try to fill that role as best as I can.
 She needs more protection than ever during this lockdown due to her Down’s Syndrome and Type 1 diabetes making her a vulnerable person; it becomes a 24/7 job looking after both her and Linda.
 My son had to leave our home as he could no longer cope with his mum’s deterioration.